Say Yes to the Dress: Randy Knows Best

-Say Yes to the Dress: Randy Knows Best was an American reality television series on TLC.
+Say Yes to the Dress: Randy Knows Best is an American reality television series on TLC.
 It follows events at Kleinfeld Bridal in Manhattan.
 The series is hosted by Randy Fenoli, who also appears in the Say Yes to the Dress series and spin-offs, including one of his own, Randy to the Rescue.
 In Say Yes to the Dress: Randy Knows Best, Randy Fenoli helps brides find their perfect wedding dress.
 Fenoli, a fashion director at Kleinfield Bridal in Manhattan and a star of TLC's hit wedding shows, gives his expertise to brides on do's and don'ts in a top 10 format.

 In 2011, the TLC network announced that they would be building off of the popular franchise Say Yes to the Dress and that they would premier the eight-part series "Say Yes to the Dress: Randy Knows Best".
 Each half-hour episode stars Randy Fenoli offering his top ten tips on a variety of bridal related categories.